tylerebowers/Schwab-API-Python/README.md

 ## Quick setup
 1. Setup your Schwab developer account [here](https://beta-developer.schwab.com/).
-   - Create a new Schwab individual developer app with callback url "https://127.0.0.1" (case sensitive)
+   - Create a new Schwab individual developer app with callback url "https://127.0.0.1"
-   - Add both API products to your app: "Accounts and Trading Production" and "Market Data Production".
+   - Make a new app with **both** API products: "Accounts and Trading Production" and "Market Data Production".
-   - Wait until the status is "Ready for use", note that "Approved - Pending" will not work.
+   - Wait until the app status is "Ready for use", note that "Approved - Pending" will not work.
    - Enable TOS (Thinkorswim) for your Schwab account, it is needed for orders and other api calls.
 2. Install packages
-   - Install schwabdev and requirements `pip install schwabdev`
+   - Install schwabdev `pip install schwabdev`
    - *You may need to use `pip3` instead of `pip`*
 3. Examples on how to use the client are in the `examples/` folder (add your keys in the .env file)
    - The first time you run you will have to sign in to your Schwab account using the generated link in the terminal.